 See tree storage options and the warranty page for more long-term support.

-Not all.
-Many pre-lit trees are available with LED lighting, while some styles are also offered with traditional incandescent mini lights.
+No. Many Treetime pre-lit Christmas trees are available with LED lights, while some styles are offered with traditional incandescent mini lights.
+Unlit trees are also available for shoppers who prefer to add their own lights.

 You can compare LED, incandescent, and unlit collections directly.